johnsellin93/grab/README.md

 | `grab --replace FILE FUNCTION` | Review, validate, diff, and safely apply AI-generated replacements |

-> Every extraction expands the active repository context and automatically updates the clipboard/tmux buffer with the accumulated result.
+> Every extraction expands the active repository context and automatically updates the clipboard with the accumulated result.

 > For larger investigations, assistants propose batches of `grab` commands based on the problem statement and accumulated repository context to progressively acquire the exact repository evidence required for a task.
 See [`GRAB_PROTOCOL.md`](./GRAB_PROTOCOL.md) for an example workflow.

 > You are not copying results.
 You are exporting context.

+## Choosing the Right Workflow

 ```
 Small repository?